SACRAMENTO (AP) - The state Legislature has passed further changes to an economic development program that California lawmakers overhauled last week.

-WASHINGTON (AP) - U.S. home prices rose 9.3 percent in February compared with a year ago, the most in nearly seven years.
-The gains were driven by a growing number of buyers who bid on a limited supply of homes.
+WASHINGTON (AP) - U.S. home prices jumped 12.2 percent in May from a year ago, the most in seven years.
+The increase suggests the housing recovery is strengthening.

 NEW YORK (AP) - Oil nearly reached $100 a barrel for the first time this year, as traders worried about disruptions to Mideast supplies while anticipating an increase in oil demand in the U.S.

 DETROIT (AP) - Three years ago, U.S. car buyers started trickling back into showrooms after largely sitting out the recession.
 That trickle has turned into a flood.

 NEW ORLEANS (AP) - Former FBI Director Louis Freeh was appointed Tuesday to investigate alleged misconduct by a lawyer who helped run BP's multibillion-dollar settlement fund.

 HONOLULU (AP) - The union representing Allegiant Air flight attendants said Tuesday the airline is eliminating nearly half its Hawaii-based jobs.

 WASHINGTON (AP) - College students taking out new loans for the fall term will see interest rates twice what they were in the spring - unless Congress fulfills its pledge to restore lower rates when it returns after the July 4 holiday.

 WASHINGTON, D.C.
 (AP) - The IRS has informed Tyco International Ltd. that it has disallowed roughly $2.86 billion in interest and deductions recognized by the company in its U.S. tax returns for the 1997-2000 tax years, according to a filing Monday with the Securities and Exchange Commission.